Eligibility

 Can I get retroactive Medicare enrollment?

 In some cases, yes.
-If you qualify for a Special Enrollment Period, Medicare may backdate your coverage.
-For example, people losing Medicaid may have up to six months to enroll and can choose a retroactive start date.
+If you qualify for a Special Enrollment Period (SEP), Medicare may backdate your coverage.
+The most common one today is the SEP for people who lost Medicaid coverage on or after January 1, 2023: you have six months from the date your Medicaid eligibility ended to enroll in Medicare, and you can choose to have your Medicare start either the month after enrollment or retroactive to the date your Medicaid ended (whichever you prefer).
 Contact Social Security at 1-800-772-1213 to ask about your options.

 What if I was actually enrolled on that date?